 - Make sure the lint trap in your dryer is empty BEFORE drying your quilt

 For larger quilts it is recommended that you use front load washers or professionally cleaned at a laundry mat.

 A $100 deposit will be required up front with your shirts which may be paid with cash, check or online payment here or sent via PayPal.
 The pricing listed in here is for a block style quilt with fleece.
 The remaining balance will be due upon picking up your quilt.
 Any additional charges from extra stitching, embroidery or heat transferred pictures added to the quilt but will be communicated before the construction of the quilt.

 A Personal Note

-I care for your items as if they were my own.
+We care for your items as if they were my own.
 My work space is pet free and smoke free.
 Our initial consultation is very important for me to understand the stories behind each shirt and memories.
-In particularly with memorial type quilts, I have lost a loved one myself and understand the sensitive nature of these items.
-I pray over each quilt that they may bring peace and healing over the final recipient.
+In particularly with memorial type quilts, we all have lost a loved ones and understand the sensitive nature of these items.
 Thank you for considering me to create this special keepsake for you.